share424/Artificial-Intelligence---Face-Recognition/README.md

 and the image count for traing, in this example I use `20` image for training

-If you have more than one webcam, you can select them by change the param value on `cv2.VideoCapture` function.
-0 for your first camera, 1 for your second camera and so on
+If you have more than one webcam, you can select them by change the param value on `cv2.VideoCapture` function. `0` for your first camera, `1` for your second camera and so on

 You can also change the parameter to path of video on your storage

 ### How to use?
 open this file from your terminal/cmd by typing

-'python face_recognition.py`
+`python face_recognition.py`

 don't forget your computer/laptop must have webcam